Nvme816/ai-resume-site-ats-analytics/README.md

 # AI Powered Resume Site with ATS Analytics and Two Stage Delivery
 Convert a single Markdown resume into a publicly viewable, AI-enhanced HTML site with a CI/CD pipeline, Beta/Prod lanes, and ATS analytics.

-CoffeeCloud Series | Premium Tier
-Brewing cloud innovation one project at a time.
-Where automation, infrastructure, and resilience meet precision. :contentReference[oaicite:1]{index=1}

 ## Situation
 You maintain a single canonical `resume.md` source file.
 You want to automatically:
 - Generate a polished HTML resume from markdown.